Herzegovina: Medieval period

 Slavs settled in the Balkans in the 7th century.
 What later became known as Herzegovina was divided between Croatia, Zachlumia and Travunia in the Early Middle Ages.
 Parts of the region were ruled by various medieval rulers, who were in vassal relations to Medieval Serbia on the east, and the Kingdom of Croatia on the west.
 In the 1100s Hum was in the hands of the Nemanjić family, Hungary also claimed Hum as part of its claim on Bosnia, and wars were fought for control by Hungary and the Nemanjić family.
-By the early 13th century Raška held control of most of Hum, and Sava created a Serbian a bishopric at Ston in 1220.
-In the 1220s Peter is referred to as the Prince of Hum, and he was also elected Prince of Split.
+By the early 13th century Raška held control of most of Hum, and Sava created a Serbian bishopric at Ston in 1220.
+In the 1220s Petar is referred to as the Prince of Hum, and he was also elected Prince of Split.
 The Catholic Church excommunicated him because of his Orthodoxy, but the citizens of Split kept him as prince.
 Following his death his descendants continued to rule at least part of Hum for a number of decades.

 In the course of the war between Stephen Uroš II Milutin and Stephen Dragutin, Paul I Šubić of Bribir from Croatia expanded not only into western Hum, but also beyond the Neretva river, and took the region of Nevesinje and Ston.
 Paul appointed his eldest son, Mladen II, as Lord of Hum.
 At least part of Paul's conquests were granted to his vassal Constantine Nelipčić.
 After Paul's death, Milutin and Dragutin concluded a peace, and went to war against the Šubić family.
 In the war that followed Milutin took one of Mladen's brother captive, and to get him back Mladen Šubić had to agree to restore a part of Hum to Milutin.
 After this agreement in 1313 the Neretva again became the border between eastern and western Hum.